 - vi.
 The value of any specified security or sweat equity shares allotted or transferred, directly or indirectly, by the employer, or former employer, free of cost or at concessional rate to the assessee. - vii.
-Any contribution in excess of ₹ 1,50,000 to an approved superannuation fund by the employer in respect of the assessee. - viii. the value of any other fringe benefit or amenity as may be prescribed.
+The amount or the aggregate of amounts of any contribution made to the account of the assessee by the employer: - (a) in a Recognised Provident Fund (RPF); - (b) in the scheme referred to in sec.
+80CCD(1) [i.e., NPS]; and - (c) in an approved superannuation fund, - to the extent it exceeds ₹ 7,50,000 in a previous year.